 Accidents happen, which is why it is important to have home and auto insurance.
 Unfortunately, protecting yourself, your home, and your vehicle isn’t cheap.
 Most Americans spend thousands each year on insurance.

 What if I told you that you were overspending on insurance simply because you aren’t searching for lower rates?
 Experts agree you should shop around for home and auto insurance each year.
 But, most people don’t want to make those calls with insurance companies for lower rates.
 Calling only a few insurance companies could take hours!

-Gabi is an insurance tool that finds you low rates on home and auto insurance.
-When you sign up for Gabi, you will be presented with quotes from the top insurance companies for insurance that is comparable to your current coverage.
+Insurify is an insurance tool that finds you low rates on home insurance and auto insurance.
+When you sign up for Insurify, you will be presented with quotes from the top insurance companies for insurance that is comparable to your current coverage.
 Simply choose the policy that’s best for you, and boom!
 You lowered your home and auto insurance bills.

 What’s more?
-You can buy your new insurance coverage directly through Gabi.
-Gabi will even cancel your old policy for you.
+You can buy your new insurance coverage directly through Insurify.
+Insurify will even cancel your old policy for you.

-Gabi helps customers save an average of $961 per year, and all it takes is a matter of minutes.
+Insurify helps customers save an average of $489 per year, and all it takes is a matter of minutes.
 Did I mention it’s free?
 Time to stop overspending on insurance!

 5. Reduce Costs of Routine Household Purchases

 The little things we need to make our household run add up.
 Toilet paper, laundry detergent, pet food, coffee, and over-the-counter medications are examples of essentials for most American households.

 Because you know you are going to purchase these types of products month-in and month-out, why not look for ways to save money when you do?
 Sure, you can clip coupons, but it is even better if you can find a way to automate savings.

 Get Items Delivered Right to Your Door and Save Money at the Same Time